AngelQuirogaM/NiceJson/README.md

             ]
         */

-        //Also you can configurate the Json.IDENT_CHAR (\t,' ',whatever you want) and Json.PRETTYPRINT_IDENT_COUNT (for number of times you want to repeat char per ident)
+        //Also you can configurate the Json.PRETTYPRINT_IDENT_CHAR (\t,' ',whatever you want) and Json.PRETTYPRINT_IDENT_COUNT (for number of times you want to repeat char per ident)

         //Parsing json it's easy :)